ninjacom/100-days-of-code/log.md

 [Codepen] (https://codepen.io/hendrixsan/pen/RxeQqp)
 [Github](https://github.com/ninjacom)

-### Day 14: January 21th, Monday
+### Day 14: January 22th, Monday
-Day 12 of #javascript30 (key sequence detection), played with more of the bonus content of the @scrima_com CSS Grid screencast, and started the #freeCodeCamp Personal Portfolio page via #CodePen.
+Day 12 of #javascript30 (key sequence detection), played with more of the bonus content of the @scrimba_com CSS Grid screencast, and started the #freeCodeCamp Personal Portfolio page via #CodePen.

 **Thoughts**
 I feel back in the flow of coding, though I feel the need to augment my studies with some higher level, interview-style questions and studies.
 More algorithms, design patterns, and whiteboard coding tests.